Sourwood Honey vs Tupelo Honey

 Why are sourwood and tupelo honey so expensive?

 Both are produced in limited geographic areas with short bloom windows.
-Sourwood trees flower for only a few weeks in Appalachian summers, and tupelo trees bloom for two to three weeks along a narrow stretch of Florida and Georgia swampland.
-Harvesting conditions are challenging, and demand far exceeds supply for authentic versions of both honeys.
+Sourwood trees (Oxydendrum arboreum) flower for only two to three weeks in Appalachian summers across a narrow band of North Carolina, Tennessee, and Virginia.
+Tupelo trees (Nyssa ogeche) bloom for just two to three weeks along a narrow stretch of the Florida panhandle and Georgia swampland, requiring boat access to remote hive locations.
+Both sell for $18–45 per jar from reputable producers; cheap versions are typically blended with other honeys.

 Does tupelo honey really never crystallize?